-In Seattle, it’s turned into a full circle back to potluck style Thanksgivings we had in Ecuador, this might be due to the fact that here we’ve made many close friends who are also modern day nomads, as we like to call ourselves, that are far away from family and find Thanksgiving to be a great occasion to get together and enjoy great food – from many different places.
+In Seattle, it’s turned into a full circle back to potluck style Thanksgivings we had in Ecuador.
+This might be due to the fact that here we’ve made many close friends who are also modern day nomads.
+Like us, they are far away from family.
+Thanksgiving is a a great occasion to get together and enjoy delicious food – from many different places.
 In the past years, I’ve enjoyed Thanksgiving meals that include Persian, Indian, Italian, French, Latin, Egyptian and American flavors.
 I’m definitely thankful for all these great friends and the amazing dishes they’ve shared with us.

 Lemon and thyme roasted turkey